nycweather/movie_event/readme.md

 # CS355 Final Project (Fall 2023)

-### Code Requirements
+### Project Requirements

-A successful project will have at minimum four phases in code execution:
+Project will have at minimum four phases in code execution:

 1. When a end user visits the home page, your server send them a form to fill out.
 2. When a end user submits the form to your server, your server will then send the first API request out (using the captured data if necessary).